Runtime Authorization Layer

 Infrastructure

 Behavry is designed to be mandatory by architecture — not by policy.
-The MCP proxy sits inline between every agent and every tool it touches.
-Removing it doesn't degrade governance.
+The authorizer sits inline between every agent and every tool it touches.
+Removing it doesn't degrade authorization.
 It breaks agent access entirely.
 That's not a feature.
 That's a control plane.

 Ready to deploy AI

 The platform is built and running.
-We're opening access to a limited number of organizations deploying AI now who need governance in place before they scale.
-Our founder works with you directly to get it deployed.
+We're opening access to a limited number of organizations deploying AI now who need authorization in place before they scale.